 4.8.
-There is no risk of flooding identified in this area.
+There is no risk of flooding identified at the site or immediate area but there is a risk of flooding at the southern end of Route des Coutures/along Summerfield Road.

 4.9.
-The photos numbered 1-4 are taken in the area surrounding the site and illustrate the variety of built development in the immediate area (locations shown on image 3).
+The photos numbered 1-4 are taken in the area surrounding the site and illustrate the variety of built development in the immediate area (locations shown on image 5).